 How do you train your cat?
 A year ago, I posed this question to the Cat Health and Behavior discussion group.
-I received dozens of answers in response, “from those who argued that cats couldn’t be trained as well as those insisting that they could.
-Read on for coverage of the debate, as well as tips on teaching obedience and on tricks.
+I received dozens of answers in response, from those who argued that cats couldn’t be trained as well as from those insisting that they could.
+Read on for coverage of the debate, as well as tips on teaching obedience and tricks.

 Cats Aren’t Dogs!

 “I’m guessing this is your first cat, right?” a member of the Cat and Health Behavior Discussion group asked me when I suggested that cats could be trained.
 Before I pass on the advice I received about how to train your cat, let me get an obvious question out of the way.
 That is, can cats even be trained?

 Don’t get me started on cat shows.
 I’ve been close friends with someone who showed Abys, and the poor cats HATED traveling and being in a cage. –Lorrie

 Lorrie responded to my question with an emphatic: NO. She backed up this opinion with a phrase I’ve become very familiar with: “Cats aren’t like dogs that way.”
 She then proceeded to defend her position with this example: “It’s like when we take our cats to the vet.
 They’re terrified, whereas a dog sticks his head out the window of a car and loves every minute of being in a car!”

 I thought cats were supposed to jump up on counters and tables.
 I thought icky paw prints were a way of life with cats.
 You mean there’s a choice?
 Jake gets up on the table and just stares me down; he wins.
 But I love cats, everything about them. –Terri